Building Resilience in Health Care in the time of COVID-19 through Collaboration - A Call to Action

 Webinar to Dialogue about the Call to Action

-To facilitate the global conversation in building and leading resilience in health care, the IPR.Global is hosting two similar webinars as following:
+To facilitate the global conversation in building and leading resilience in health care, the IPR.Global hosted two similar webinars as following:

 - March 29th, 2021 at 9-10am CT